 - How long do my different commitments really take and how much leisure time can I expect to have?

 - Study for short periods of time and plan to reward yourself after completing a predetermined amount of reading, writing or reviewing.
 Take needed breaks and be sure to monitor the progress you are making along the way.

 - Try to develop a study routine, and select a preferred time and place to study.
 If it helps, change your routine each week and try different places to study.
 Be flexible, but also be sensitive to what works best for you.

 - Find ways to stay organized.
 For example, try using index cards and wall calendars.
 These simple tools can be quite helpful in helping you to arrange and manage your time.
 A large monthly wall calendar can be useful and you might consider making copies of your schedule on index cards that you can carry with you.
-If you prefer to use a computer or PDA, there are numerous software programs available with built-in calendars and reminders.
+If you prefer to use a computer, smartphone or tablet, there are numerous software programs available with built-in calendars and reminders.
 There are even watches available that have calendars that can be programmed.

 - To figure out how much time to set aside for long-term projects, first list all the steps required to complete the project.
 Next, estimate how much time you'll need to finish each step and then, count backward from the due date.
 Always allow more time than you think you will need for each step.
 If you are not sure about the project’s requirements, speak to the professor, teacher’s assistant, or learning specialist about how many steps are involved and what each step entails.
 This can give you a better sense of the time you'll need to finish the project.
 It also can help relieve some of the anxiety of the “unknown” in tackling a new project.

 - Keep the syllabuses for all of your courses in a place where they won’t get lost.
 Make extra copies, just in case.
 Make sure that you know the due dates for each assignment.
 Sometimes you can ask the professor to set interim due dates for you to turn in parts of the assignment.
 This can help you get each step done on time.